OfficeDev/office-js-docs-pr/docs/design/add-in-commands.md

 ---
 title: Basic concepts for add-in commands
-description: 'Learn how to add custom ribbon buttons and menu items to Office as part of an Office Add-in.' ms.date: 12/13/2021 ms.localizationpriority: high
+description: Learn how to add custom ribbon buttons and menu items to Office as part of an Office Add-in. ms.date: 12/13/2021 ms.localizationpriority: high
 ---